SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization

 \section{Limitations}

-While \datasetname{} represents an important step toward multilingual, multicultural, and multievent polarization analysis, several limitations remain.
-First, annotator understanding - particularly in crowdsourced setups - was sometimes limited, potentially impacting label quality.
-We mitigated this through strict quality assurance methods, including control questions, pre-study surveys, and ongoing annotator assessment, but some variability in interpretation may persist.

-Second, in-house annotation, while yielding higher consistency, sometimes introduced psychological challenges for annotators given the sensitive or hostile nature of polarized content.
-To address this, we provided detailed instructions and support resources to reduce stress and clarify expectations, but some emotional burden may have remained.

-Third, our choice of models is not exhaustive.
-Although we included several leading multilingual models and both open and closed LLMs.
-Adding more language-specific models in the future could improve results, especially for monolingual scenarios.
+We consider our task an important step towards multilingual, multicultural, and multi-event polarization analysis, but several limitations remain.
+Particularly on the quality assurance of the labeling, as some of the languages utilized crowdsource, and it often comes with a disadvantage in the full grasp and understanding of the task at hand from the annotators.
+Quality assessments, like pilots and control questions, were placed to help with this, but some inconsistencies may linger.

-Finally, for some of the languages in our benchmark, the available data size is still limited, which may constrain the generalizability of model training and evaluation for those cases.
-Future work should expand dataset size and diversity, and explore language- or region-specific model development to better support underrepresented contexts.
+For some of the languages in our task, the available data was limited, which could limit the generalizability of the resulting models or may have resulted in abstention from participation.
+Future efforts or iterations should strive for wider size and diversity, and possibly explore language- or region-specific data points to platform underrepresented communities, as well as NLP researchers.